 In Quick Hoops trials at our research farm in Albion, we have found that 'T-448' and 'Desert Sunrise' are great for this application.
 'Bridger' also works well and is about a week later than 'T-448', for growers who want to achieve a successive harvest.

 Many varieties of leeks are winter-hardy to varying degrees.
 Protection in tunnels or by row covers will further enhance their survival.
-'Bandit' is a particularly winter-hardy leek variety.
+'Oslo' is a particularly winter-hardy leek variety.

 The Bottom Line